 - Drivers with a CDL licenses

-Adoption Outing at the Hidden Lake
+Adoption Outing at Lake West

-Each year, Faith West collaborates with the Child Protection Agency to host a adoption outing at The Hidden Lake.
+Each year, Faith West collaborates with the Child Protection Agency to host a adoption outing at Lake West – The Hidden Lake.
 CPS will be bringing about 60 junior high and high school kids that will enjoy our lake activities (zip line, water trampoline, water slide, canoes, and swimming).
 We will also provide a great lunch, free T-shirt, face painting, and sand volleyball.

 Many of these kids tend to have a “hard heart” and live with bitterness toward the world.
 Placing them in a “fun in the sun” setting allows potential adoptive parents to see a different side of the children and increases their chances for adoption.
 In addition to about 25 CPS staff and 75 Faith West volunteers, CPS will invite pre-approved potential adoptive parents to attend and interact with the kids.
 Last year we probably had about five kids adopted.